 - Sipping on alcohol instead of gulping it down and choosing alcoholic beverages like beer with a low alcohol content can keep your alcohol intake to a minimum.

 - Do not drink on an empty stomach.
-Food can slow down alcohol absorption in the body.
+Food can slow

 - Keep a track of how much alcohol you are drinking.